TheRemote/Legendary-Java-Minecraft-Geyser-Floodgate/README.md

 </ul>

 <h2>Troubleshooting Note - Hyper-V</h2>
 There is a weird bug in Hyper-V that breaks UDP connections on the Minecraft server.
-The fix for this is that you have to use a Generation 1 VM with the Legacy LAN network driver.<br>
+There are two fixes for this.
+The simplest fix is that you have to use a Generation 1 VM with the Legacy LAN network driver.<br>
 See the following links:<br>
 <ul>
 <li>https://jamesachambers.com/minecraft-bedrock-edition-ubuntu-dedicated-server-guide/comment-page-54/#comment-13863</li>
 <li>https://jamesachambers.com/minecraft-bedrock-edition-ubuntu-dedicated-server-guide/comment-page-56/#comment-14207</li>
 </ul>
+There is a second fix that was <a href="https://jamesachambers.com/legendary-minecraft-bedrock-container/comment-page-3/#comment-14654">shared by bpsimons here</a>.<br>You need to install ethtool first with sudo apt install ethtool.
+Next in your /etc/network/interfaces file add "offload-tx off" to the bottom as the issue appears to be with TX offloading.<br>
+Here's an example:<pre># The primary network interface auto eth0 iface eth0 inet static address 192.168.1.5 netmask 255.255.255.0 network 192.168.1.0
+broadcast 192.168.1.255
+gateway 192.168.1.1
+offload-tx off</pre>
+This can also be done non-persistently with the following ethtool command: <pre>ethtool -K eth0 tx off</pre>

 <h2>Buy A Coffee / Donate</h2>
 <p>People have expressed some interest in this (you are all saints, thank you, truly)</p>